cmusatyalab/wcacourse/README.md

 ```
 The `yolo-dataset` is now ready to be used in training.
 If you iterate back through this section, you will need to remove all the directories created before you begin.

-### *Pro Tips*
-* If you have more than one task in the project, you will need to merge the seperate datasets created by CVAT before filtering.
-See [opentpod-tools](https://github.com/cmusatyalab/opentpod-tools).

 ## Train the Object Detector

 Train a yolo model using the curated dataset.
 For more information on yolo, see [here](https://docs.ultralytics.com/models/yolov8/).
 The following command trains a yolov8 object detector on your dataset over 100 epochs.